Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 See [here](https://github.com/Shiina18/tactics_ogre_one_vision_mod_challenges/wiki/Meta-under-common-rules---optional-rules) for the meta under these rules.

 - **Common Rules**
-- **5 Skill Clause** - Every unit can only have up to 5 skills equipped.
+- **5 or 4 Skill Clause** - Every unit can only have up to 5 skills equipped.
 	- Now that I considered about it, **4 skills** should be enough.
 (2021/3/13)
 - **Rank Clause** - Ranks of all skills of players are locked at rank 4 (with the help of cheatcodes).
   - Ranks of all skills of enemies are set rank 6 or 8. (optional)
 - **Class Clause Plus** - Banned some best (and niche) classes.
 (2020/12/29)
 	- Cleric, Priest, Lord, Paladin, Astromancer, Knight Commander are banned.
-	- Knight, Terror Knight are now counted as special classes.
+	- Knight, ~~Terror Knight~~ are now counted as special classes.
 	- A team cannot have more than 1 unit with special classes in a 9-12 unit team, 0 in 1-8 unit team.
 (Class Clause in Common Rules)
 	- ~~Warlock isn't banned.
 However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)~~ Since acc formulation is changed and spellstrike will be nerfed, this line is deleted.